philastrophist/philastrophist.github.io.source/_projects/CANDID.md

 The blue line in figure above shows the traditional EM algorithm always increasing the likelihood with each step.
 The orange line indicates our stochastic approach.
 Here, the likelihood *can* decrease because we're approximating the likelihood but it will be stable around that approximation.
 This means that we can expect increase in likelihood when the noise in the approximation is not too much - i.e. when EM strays too far away from the analytical solution, the current iteration is evaluated as too bad and so it shoots back, creating a cycle.

-The result is a holistic model which the user can step through manipulate with ease!
+The result is a holistic model which the user can step through and manipulate with ease!

 There are so many more things I want to do with this: